omise/omise-dotnet/README.md

 omise-dotnet
 ============

-Omise.Net is a .Net library written in C# which provides the wrapper functions for Omise payment API calls.
+Omise.Net is a .Net library written in C# provides the wrapper functions for Omise payment API calls.

 Requirements
 ============